 In the first quarter of fiscal 2023, we entered into interest rate swaps in our SunPower FinancialTM business with Bank of America, which converts the fixed rate loans entered into by SunPower Financial's customers to floating rates.
 The interest rate swaps were entered into to mitigate the interest rate volatility risks associated with the timing lag between when the customer enters into these fixed rate loans and when the loan is funded and sold to a third-party investor.
-The swaps terminate in September and November of 2023.
+The swaps terminate beginning in September of 2023 through February of 2024.